Wilsontomass/Tourney/README.md

 If you'd like to add your own strategy, all you have to do is create a new .py file in the code/exampleStrats folder that follows the same format as the example, randomStrategy. i.e, make sure your `.py` file contains a `def strategy(history, memory) -> Tuple[int, Any]:` Then, when you run code/prisonersDilemma.py, it should automatically include your strategy into the tournament!

 # The competition (SEB employees only!)
-You have one month (until 2023/06/26 23:59 Swedish time) to come up with a model that can win the tournament!
+You have one month (until 2023/06/26 23:59 Swedish time) to come up with a strategy that can win the tournament!
 The population in the tournament will include all of the example strats, as well as everyone elses entries.
 The example strats aren't allowed to win, and their scores will be removed from the final leaderboard to determine a ranking.

-This is a game not just of coming up with a good model, but also trying to guess what everyone else will do (so don't let anyone know your model!).
+This is a game not just of coming up with a good strategy, but also trying to guess what everyone else will do (so don't let anyone know your strategy!).

 To enter, fill in the form here: https://docs.google.com/forms/d/e/1FAIpQLSdpuMoNn3o77GLhjvFOnbtYfOiaO5cE349CmoNS2GdY4OH_WA/viewform?usp=sf_link